cs1302uga/cs1302-tutorials/javafx/javafx.md

         Serial number of failed request:  23
         Current serial number in output stream:  24
       ```

+   1. A small, but blank, GUI app will appear on your screen.
+This may appear in another
+      desktop or minimized if your computer utilizes multiple windows.

-1. The error message that displays is related to the JavaFX graphics renderer.
-By default, it
+1. If you receive an error message in the terminal, then this error message is related to the
-   attempts to perform hardware-accelerated rendering.
-However, we need to enable to software-based
+   JavaFX graphics renderer.
+By default, it attempts to perform hardware-accelerated rendering.
-   rendering in order for it to work nicely with X-forwarding.
-Close out of the small GUI app. **Now, rerun
+   However, we need to enable to software-based rendering in order for it to work nicely with X-forwarding.
+   Close out of the small GUI app.

-   the driver but add `-Dprism.order=sw` in addition to the usual options when executing the related `java`
+   Regardless of whether you got an error, **rerun the driver but add `-Dprism.order=sw` in addition to
+   the usual options when executing the related `java` command** to enable the software-based renderer.
-   command.**

 1. If the small GUI app containing a nice message appears with no renderer errors, then you are okay to proceed!
    **Note**: You may have to wait a few seconds to see the message.